Zeioth/zeioth-hyprland-config/README.md

-# WARNING: I found 'modes' as in I3/sway don't exist or haven't been implemented yet.
-Meaning hyprland cannot be used in a modal way like vim.
-This is a big deal for me so I'm moving away until it's done.
-If you want to use the dotfiles, they work fine though (except for the parts that would require modes, like the shutdown menu and stuff).

 # zeioth dotfiles config for hyprland
 Clone the directory into `~/.config` and use it as base for your config.
 Or just for reference.